 - Crawling: The project crawling is currently ongoing.
 The data on the page are updated automatically every second.

 - Parsing: The crawling has ended.
-Some final evaluations and analyses are still being completed, so that you can use the crawling-data in the Optimizer.
+Some final evaluations and analyses are still being completed, so that you can use the crawling-data in the project.

 - Finished: At the moment the crawler for this project is not running.
 Click on the green button “Restart Crawler” to start a crawling anytime you want.